-“You went to Dulwich College?,” he said quizzically.
-“Yes.
-And you went to Whitgift in Croydon,” I replied.
+He mentioned my school, and I responded by naming the one he had attended.
 He looked a little surprised, but impressed.
 I’d done my homework.
 Many times I had scanned the potted biographies of racing journalists in a handy reference book called the ‘Motor Racing Directory,’ looking for clues on how they had started their careers.
 And for some reason that little detail of Q’s education had stuck in my mind.
-I guess I caught his attention!
+I guess that caught his attention!

-Anyway, the weekend came to an end all too soon, and on the Monday morning a guy I’d met from Canon cameras gave me a lift to Paris.
+The Joest Porsche 956 won the race, and the weekend came to an end all too soon.
+On the Monday morning a guy I’d met from Canon cameras gave me a lift to Paris.
 He dropped me at his office, and I did the tourist bit at the Pompidou Centre before heading off to Calais and getting my ferry back to Dover, and finally a train to London.

 That could have been the end of my motor racing adventure.
 But I badgered Chris Parsons by phone, and he said if I could get myself to the next WEC race in Hockenheim, I could help out there too.
 Not convinced about German public transport, I decided to try and get a lift instead.
 So I rang C2 team Spice Engineering and arranged to meet their motorhome at Dover a few days before the race.

 I was standing at the gate of the ferry terminal at 11am on the Wednesday morning or whatever it was, and sure enough the aforementioned team vehicle came into view at the agreed time.
 I was on my way to Hockenheim – and it was free!
-Team boss Jeff Hazell was a bit surprised when he realised that I was also planning to sleep in the motorhome, but I managed to convince him…
+Team boss Jeff Hazell, who had been at Williams just a few years previously, was a bit surprised when he realised that I was also planning to sleep in the motorhome.
+I managed to convince him…

 I met Q again that weekend, and bothered the poor man with another sales pitch.
 Then the week after that came the British GP.
 A contact from Le Mans had put me in touch with someone involved in running the Silverstone media centre, and I landed myself my first F1 press pass and spent the weekend doing whatever odd jobs were required, and as usual, without payment.